DivineOmega/cachet.php/README.md

 This library could be useful for displaying details from your Cachet status page in other systems, such as a monitoring dashboard, a client ticketing system or any other web applications.

+If you want to grab cachet.php with Composer, take a look on Packagist: https://packagist.org/packages/divineomega/cachetphp

 ## Features

 * Retrieval of Cachet elements (all or single)